This trip is a “must-do” for all rafting enthusiasts!

 - Private boaters who are interested in learning the intricacies of rowing dories

-- River enthusiasts with prior rowing experience who appreciate experiential learning and are interested in elevating their whitewater & safety knowledge
+- River enthusiasts with prior rowing experience who appreciate experiential learning and are interested in elevating their whitewater and safety knowledge

 An example of skills taught during OARS’ intermediate dory rowing course:

-- Basic rowing skills, ferry angles and river hydraulics
+- Basic rowing review, ferry angles, and river hydraulics

 - Rigging, packing, river repair/patching dories